Python

 Inline Experiments

 Instead of declaring all features up-front and referencing them by ids in your code, you can also just run an experiment directly.
-This is done with the gb->run
+This is done with the gb->run method:

 from growthbook import Experiment